gsofter/gsofter/README.md

 ## About Me

-I'm a passionate🥇, creative🎨 and perceptive🔭 blockchain engineer🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.
-Anything and everything that can be classified as blockchain technology💻 fascinates me.
+I'm a passionate🥇, creative🎨 and perceptive🔭 full-stack engineer🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.
 I'm always open to new ideas and opportunities.